M66B/FairEmail/SETUP.md

 Just enter your name, email address and password and tap *Quick setup*.

-This will work for most mayor email providers.
+This will work for most major email providers.

 If the quick setup doesn't work, you'll need to setup an account and an identity in another way, see below for instructions.